-At 10am on Sundays, we settle down to listen deeply for the “still, small voice” of the Divine in our midst.
-At some point, someone will probably stand and share a message they’ve received.
+At 10am on Sundays, we settle down (on Zoom) to listen deeply for the "still, small voice" of the Divine in our midst.
+At some point, someone will probably share a message they've received.

-About 20 minutes in, the kids head out for their religious education classes, and any latecomers waiting in the lobby come in.
+About 20 minutes in, the kids head out for their religious education classes.

 We do this for about an hour, then we share our joys (prayers of thanks) and concerns (prayer requests) with the community.

 If you arrive a little early, you'll find us calling out favorite songs from our song book and having a sing-a-long.
 Please join in!

 - What should I wear?
 Wear whatever you're comfortable in.
 Some of us wear t-shirts and jeans.
 Some of us wear button-up shirts and slacks or skirts.
 It's fine.

 - Is the building wheelchair accessible?
 There is a ramp for the first floor, but we have not yet completed renovations to allow wheelchair access to the social hall where we have lunch after meeting for worship.

 - What's the parking situation?
 We have a small lot reserved for visitors and people with mobility impairments.
 Most of us park on the street.

 - Where should I sit?
 Anywhere.
 There are no reserved seats.